eliasbagley/eliasbagley.github.io/_posts/2015-10-27-android-style-guide.markdown

 # Instead of using IntroActivity.this in an anonymous inner class, use getActivity() (put this method in a superclass)

 This makes the code easily portable across activities

+# Colors in colors.xml should be uppercase

+<color name="colorPrimary">#FF9B00</color>      <!-- Main Toolbar color -->

+# Use a color pallete, not a new color for everything.

+It's a code smell to have dozens of colors in colors.xml!

+# Have a "layout/spacing pallete" button spacing, margins, etc

+Be consistent layout margins, button heights, font sizes, etc